 Every year Truffle Melbourne partners with our favourite Victorian truffieres to host hunts on most weekends throughout the winter truffle season.
 Whether rain, hail or shine, rug up and pull on your gumboots to enjoy a genuine bucket list experience - joining the truffle hunter and their working truffle dogs in the hunt for that beguiling aroma in the earth!

-See below for hunt locations and follow the link for more information about the truffle farm, cost and booking details.
-Truffle hunt bookings on trufflemelbourne.com have NO BOOKING FEE.
-Please note that hunt tickets are not refundable, but are transferable - please consider your date and venue carefully before booking.
+Please note that hunt tickets are not refundable, but are transferable - so consider your date and venue carefully before booking.

 The Truffle Paddock is Truffle Melbourne founder Nigel Wood's truffiere in Grantville.
 Surrounded by indigenous trees, native birds and wildlife, hunt for black and white truffles with Melbourne's favourite truffle hunting dogs 'Spice' and 'Arrow' as your guide.